 1. The statement of purpose and rationale are clear about the question to be investigated or the goal to be achieved;

 2. The approach to accomplishing the project goal is well thought out and includes, 1) a statement of methodology, creative process, or other approach to the scholarship, 2) a timetable, and 3) a budget;

 3. The expected product is indicated, including the likelihood of publication, artistic exhibition, or presentation at a professional meeting (for research/scholarship awards); and

 4. The goals of the project are appropriate to the Center for Asian Studies mission and the Asian Studies profession broadly conceived.

 5. Priority will be given to:

-Proposals from full-time tenured or tenure-track faculty at the CLA, Law School, AGSM and GSE.
+Proposals from full-time tenured or tenure-track faculty at the CLA, Law School and AGSM.

 Proposals from faculty who have not held a CAS in the previous year.

 Proposals from faculty who do not have university start-up funds the summer in which the project will be carried out.